 The TOE combines with a Mobile Device Management solution (note that this evaluation does not include an MDM agent nor server) that enables the Enterprise to watch, control and administer all deployed mobile devices, across multiple mobile service providers as well as facilitate secure communications through a VPN.
-This partnership provides a secure mobile environment that can be managed and controlled by the environment and reduces the risks that can be introduced through a Bring-Your-Own-Device (BYOD) model which can be extended to Corporate-Owned-Personally-Enabled (COPE) or other corporate-owned deployments.
+This partnership provides a secure mobile environment that can be managed and controlled by the environment and reduces the risks inherent in any mobile deployment.

-Data on the TOE is protected through the implementation of Samsung On-Device Encryption (ODE) or File-Based Encryption (FBE) (see Table 25 -Internal Storage DAR Encryption Implementations for a list of devices and which DAR encryption is used) that utilizes a CAVP certified cryptographic algorithms to encrypt device storage.
+Data on the TOE is protected through the implementation of Samsung File-Based Encryption (FBE) that utilizes ACVP/CAVP certified cryptographic algorithms to encrypt device storage.
 This functionality is combined with a number of on-device policies including local wipe, remote wipe, password complexity, automatic lock and privileged access to security configurations to prevent unauthorized access to the device and stored data.